 North of the Haynesville Shale play, you'll find the Smackover Brown Dense Formation, an oil and gas field that could produce billions of barrels.
 The jobs in this area are just now starting to become available, but more will likely be created over the course of several years or perhaps even decades.

 You can also get a job in Southern Louisiana, working on the Tuscaloosa Marine Shale play.
 This play extends into Mississippi and features extremely brittle shale, which makes fracking even more effective.
-Companies are excited about the opportunities in this area and in 2012 and 2013, expect to see a large number of jobs opening in this part of the state.
+Companies are excited about the opportunities in this area and are hiring for a large number of jobs in this part of the state.

 The new shale plays in Louisiana may be getting the most press, but don't forget that oil fields have been producing in this state for over a hundred years.
 The Mid-Continent oil province is home to thousands of wells and historical drill sites, and even though some of these wells were first drilled in the early 1900s, there are still an estimated 428 million barrels to collect in this area...so finding a job in this part of Louisiana is definitely possible!